Kathmandu Bucket List: Top Tourist Spots and Best Places to Visit in Kathmandu, Nepal

 Tour Kathmandu at Night

 With a little creativity, your trip to Kathmandu can be so much fun and exciting.
-Don’t make the city a stopover, stay a night or two to enjoy what the place has to offer.
+Don’t make the city a stopover; stay a night or two to enjoy what the place offers.